 Location map showing the walking routes to Gaudí Güell Pavilions from the nearest metro stops.

-Below you will find the address, contact telephone, nearest metro stop, nearest metro, parking, opening hours, entrance fee and link to the official website of the Gaudi Guell Pavilions.
+Below you will find the address, contact telephone, nearest metro stop, parking, opening hours, entrance fee and link to the official website of the Gaudi Guell Pavilions.

 Gaudí Güell Pavilions

 08028 Barcelona, España.